 - Resembles a button

-Jakob’s Law states that users prefer using familiar design patterns.
-Make sure your action buttons look like buttons.
+Jakob’s Law states that users like using familiar design patterns.
+Make sure your buttons look like buttons.
 Otherwise, they may blend into your design, or your user may not understand they will trigger an action.

 - Emphasize your buttons

-Key elements should be appear visibly different than other elements.
-Use size and color to make your buttons stand out on the screen.
+Important things, like your buttons, should be visibly different than other elements.
+Use size and color to make your buttons stand out.

 - Primary & secondary buttons

-If your form has multiple possible actions, make sure you are using primary and secondary buttons to highlight the intended action, while also offering an alternative action.
+If your form has multiple actions, make sure you are using primary and secondary buttons to highlight the intended action, while also giving an alternative.

 Positive and negative messaging should be used to communicate when a user has completed a task successfully, or has made an error or mistake.
 Use visual cues and descriptive language to make sure your messaging is as clear as possible.